iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 41

-- Grab a second opening pick and slide it right next to the first one, then carefully glide it down the edge of the iPad to loosen that stubborn adhesive as you go.
+- Grab another opening pick and slide it right next to the first one, then glide it down the edge of the iPad, freeing up that stubborn adhesive along the way.

 Step 42